Do It Again (The Beach Boys song): Background and recording

 "Do It Again" is a self-conscious callback to the band's earlier surf-based material.
 Originally titled "Rendezvous", the lyrics to the song were inspired after a day Mike Love had spent at the beach in which he had gone surfing with an old friend named Bill Jackson.
-Mike then showed the lyrics to his cousin Brian Wilson, who proceeded to write the music to Mike's lyrics of nostalgia.
-Brian stated that he believes the song was the best collaboration that he and Mike ever worked on.
+Love then showed the lyrics to his cousin Brian Wilson, who proceeded to write the music to Love's lyrics of nostalgia.
+Wilson stated that he believes the song was the best collaboration that he and Love ever worked on.
 Love commented, "He remembers it being at my house.
 I remember it as being at his house.
 He starts pounding at the piano, I was summoning up the words and we got a chorus together, which was basically a bunch of doo-wop inspired harmonies.
 We created that whole song in fifteen minutes."
 Other inspiration came from Hank Ballard's & The Midnighters 1960 song "Finger Poppin' Time".
 Carl Wilson recalled in Melody Maker:

 Conversely, Bruce Johnston told a reporter in September 1968 that he shared the reporter's underwhelming opinion of the song.
 "I don't like it either.
 I don't think that the group were entirely happy with it, but everyone else was going back to basics, so I suppose it was inevitable that we should."

 During the mixdown, engineer Stephen Desper came up with the drum effect heard at the beginning of the track.
 He explained that he had "commissioned Philips, in Holland, to build two tape delay units for use on the road (to double live vocals). [he] moved four of the Philips PB heads very close together so that one drum strike was repeated four times about 10 milliseconds apart, and blended it with the original to give the effect you hear.".

 Promotional film

 A promotional film, directed by Peter Clifton, was shot in Los Angeles.
 The film, shot in color, features the group pulling up in a van and visiting a surfing shop.
-The band then drives to the beach in their van and begins surfing.
+The band members then drive to the beach in their van and begin surfing.
 The first screenings of the promotional film were shown on BBC One's Top of the Pops during broadcasts of the show on August 8, 22 and 29.
-In Germany the promotional film was shown in September during broadcasts of the Hits A Go Go show on ZDF TV.
+In Germany, the promotional film was shown in September during broadcasts of the Hits A Go Go show on ZDF TV.
 The clip was later featured in the 1969 Peter Clifton Australian surfing film Fluid Journey.
-An alternate promotional film for "Do It Again" was planned with the idea to feature special guest, Beatles member Paul McCartney as a clerk.
+An alternate promotional film for "Do It Again" was planned with the idea to feature special guest, Beatles member Paul McCartney, as a clerk.
 However the idea was abandoned due to his busy schedule.